jterrazz/42-hypertube/README.md

 # 42-hypertube

-A peer to peer streaming website made with ReactJS and NodeJS.
-It allows you to beautifully search a torrent database and to stream the file directly into your browser.
+A web application to search and watch videos.
+Videos are downloaded through the BitTorrent protocol and played directly in the browser.

-Disclaimer: This application was created for learning at the 42 Paris School.
-For legal reasons, you shouldn't use it in production.
+*Disclaimer: This application was created for learning purposes at the 42 Paris School.
+For legal reasons, you should not use it in production.*

 ## Starting guide